cmangla581/Beyond_The_Hype_2.0_Hackathon_Project-/README.md

-# Beyond-The-Hype-2.0-Hackathon-Project-
+ # Beyond The Hype 2.0 Hackathon Project
 This Repository contains the Project for the Beyond The Hype Hackathon organized by our college club GDG-USAR.

 This project is of Pima Indian Diabetes Dataset Prediction which predicts the diabetes based on dataset.

+It predicts the probability of presence or absence of diabetes based on :
+ 1. Pregnancies
+ 2. Glucose
+ 3. Blood Pressure
+ 4. Skin Thickness
+ 5. Insulin
+ 6. BMI
+ 7. Diabetes Pedigree Function
+ 8. Age